UltraMessaging/mtools/README.md

 ## TEST 4

 Test 4 sends a single burst of 5000 datagrams (20 bytes each).
-The burst is sent at the maximum possible send rate for the machine.
+The burst is sent at the maximum possible send rate for the host.
 It may not fully saturate the wire, but does lead to a very high message rate during the burst.
 This is a another heavy load that tests the ability of the network hardware